livewires/you-win/docs/sheets/2-animation.md

     ```

 The code inside the `on(...` block runs whenever the screen is tapped.
 So whenever you tap (or click) the screen, the message "don't touch this" should appear.

+👉 Save, and check that the message appears when you tap the screen.

 That gets boring quickly, so let's make a projectile.